-• Risk management
+Risk management

-The Committee reviewed and discussed with Management the results of risk assessments, risk responses to identified risks and action plans to manage these risks and their impact on the Company's financial performance.
+The Committee reviewed and discussed with Management the results of risk assessments, risk responses to identified risks and action plans to manage these risks.
 It also discussed with the Subsidiary's management identified significant risks deemed critical to the achievement of the Subsidiary's strategic objectives.